AndyCrowd/safe-disk-wiper/README.md

 ###### It is dangerous to wipe a device directly from your working system because if you occasionally will do typo of the destination device it will destroy it!

-# The script contains no activated patterns but you can add own or uncommend existing by editing the script.

 ###### The script will help you by doing checks before starting to wipe them.

 ## WARNING !!!!!!